 Disclosure and Payment of Attorney’s Fees.

-All unpaid pre-petition debtor’s attorney’s fees must be paid through the plan.
+All unpaid pre-petition debtor’s attorney’s fees must be disclosed in the Bankruptcy Rule 2016(b) statement, included in the plan, and paid through the plan.
 All post-petition debtor’s attorney’s fees must be approved by the Court and paid through the plan.
 See Vt.
 LBR 2016-2.

 Service of Plans.

 The Clerk will serve all plans via CM/ECF or first-class mail.
-The debtor is responsible for any elevated service required under the Federal Rules of Bankruptcy Procedure for the relief sought in embedded motions.
+The debtor is responsible for any elevated service required under the Bankruptcy Rules for the relief sought in embedded motions.

 Amended Plans.